Grant McLennan: 1977–1990: Go-Betweens

-1990–2003: Jack Frost, Far Out Corporation & Solo work
+1990–2003: Jack Frost, Far Out Corporation and solo work

-In 1990, Grant McLennan on lead vocals, bass guitar, lead guitar and keyboards formed a rock band, Jack Frost, in Sydney with the Church's front man, Steve Kilbey on lead vocals, bass guitar, lead guitar, keyboards and drums.
+In 1990, on lead vocals, bass guitar, lead guitar and keyboards, McLennan formed the rock band Jack Frost in Sydney with the Church's front man, Steve Kilbey on lead vocals, bass guitar, lead guitar, keyboards and drums.
 The group released a self-titled album in 1991 and the pair resumed the collaboration in 1995 for a second album, Snow Job.

-Also in 1990, McLennan produced the debut single, "On and On", for Sydney-based duo Club Hoy.
+Also in 1990, McLennan produced the debut single "On and On" for Sydney-based duo Club Hoy.

-In June 1991, McLennan released his debut solo album, Watershed, under the name G. W. McLennan, which was produced by Dave Dobbyn (DD Smash) on Mushroom Records' White Records label.
+In June 1991, McLennan released his debut solo album Watershed under the name G.W.
+McLennan, which was produced by Dave Dobbyn (DD Smash) on Mushroom Records' White Records label.
 Australian musicologist Ian McFarlane felt it was an "ambitious and highly personalised collection of songs charted McLennan's emotions in the wake of The Go-Betweens' break-up... [it] revealed McLennan to be, in turns, the introspective singer/songwriter or the carefree and gregarious performer."
 AllMusic's Norm Elrod noticed that McLennan "isn't the most talented singer; his voice is a bit plain, and his range somewhat limited.
 He isn't the most gifted guitarist; his playing sometimes amounts to basic acoustic strums.
 He is, however, a truly exceptional artist who, in the spirit of Lloyd Cole, crafts moments of brilliance to fit his limitations."